ivallesp/RL_Tennis/README.md

 The neural networks implemented to solve this environment (both for the critic and for the agent) are simply Multi-Layer Perceptrons with 3 256-units hidden layers.

+The neural networks implemented to solve this environment (both for the critic and for the agent) are simply Multi-Layer Perceptrons with 3 256-units hidden layers.

 ## Getting Started